manimal1/ytracker/README.md

 - After the first build you can simply use the `docker-compose up` command.<br>
 <br>

-- After running either of the `up` commands you can run `docker-compose down` to gracefully stop and remove containers, networks, volumes, and images created by the `up` command.
+- After running either of the `up` commands you can run `docker-compose down` to gracefully stop and remove the container created by the `up` command.

 ## Available Scripts

 ### npm run dev

-Runs the app in the development mode without using docker.<br>
+Runs the app in development mode without using docker.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br>